 Note: See Plugin Management for more information about plugins.

 USM Anywhere includes a column with the icon in the Events List View page.
 Use this icon to add filters to your search.
-When you click this icon, a popup window displays with the specific fields of that row.
+When you click this icon, a dialog box displays with the specific fields of that row.

 - Go to Activity > Events to open the Events List View page.